 Payday lenders must tell you:

-- the most interest and fees they can charge you legally for the loan, which is $15 for every $100 you borrow
+- the maximum fees they can legally charge you for the loan, which is $15 for every $100 you borrow,

-- the cost of borrowing as an annual interest rate for a 14-day loan
+- the cost of borrowing as an annual rate for a 14-day loan, and

 What they can do